cartant/rxjs-marbles/README.md

 function configure(options: Configuration): void;
 ```

 The `configure` method can be used to specify the assertion functions that are to be used.
+Calling it is optional; it's only necessary if particular assertion functions are to be used.

 The default implementations simply perform the assertion and throw an error for failed assertions.

 If using Tape and its `plan` method, it's necessary to configure appropriate functions so that Tape's assertion count is updated.

 <a name="marbles"></a>